CategoricalData/hydra/hydra-haskell/README.md

 ## Code generation

-One of the main objectives for Hydra is for the framework to generate its own source code into various languages, producing nearly-complete Hydra implementations in those languages.
+It is a long-term goal for Hydra to generate its own source code into various languages, producing nearly-complete Hydra implementations in those languages.
-At this time, Haskell is fully supported as a target language, while Java is supported for schemas only (i.e. Hydra type definitions map to Java classes), and Scala is supported for data only (i.e. constants and functions are mapped, but types are not yet).
+At this time, Haskell and Java are fully supported as target languages, while Scala is supported for data only (i.e. constants and functions are mapped, but types are not yet).

 You can generate Hydra's sources by first entering the GHCi REPL as above, then: